Administration

 You can filter webhooks to trigger only in specific contexts:

-- Suite — Only executions from a specific suite
+- Suite — Only executions from a specific suite (test execution events only)

 When selecting a project, suites and scenarios are filtered to show only those belonging to that project.
 When selecting a suite, the scenario filter is hidden.